VA Disability Pay

 What to Know About VA Claims for Service-Connected Disabilities

 VA disability claims pay a set amount each year, but that amount is subject to change through Cost of Living Adjustments, federal legislation, and changes to the VA program.
 The rates you see here are for informational purposes only.
-Don’t expect these rates to be the same after 2023.
 Check with the Department of Veterans Affairs for current VA disability payment rates and regulations.

 RELATED: Military Allowances Guide